flyaflya/causact/paper/JOSSsubmission.md

 Algorithmic advances in the *conditioning* step of Bayesian data analysis have given rise to a new class of programming languages called probabilistic programming languages (PPLs).
 Practical and complex statistical models which are analytically intractable can now be solved computationally using inference algorithms.
 In particular, Markov Chain Monte Carlo (MCMC) algorithms [@gelfand1990sampling; @gilks1996strategies;@congdon2010applied] handle arbitrarily large and complex models via highly effective sampling processes that quickly detect high-probability areas of the underlying distribution [@neal1993probabilistic,@pfeffer2016practical,@kruschke2014doing].

 The `causact` package, presented in this paper, focuses on solving a three-language problem that occurs during Bayesian data analysis.
 First, there is the language of the domain expert which we refer to as the _narrative_ of how data is generated.
 Second, there is the language of _math_ where a statistical model, amenable to inference, is written.
-Lastly, there is the language of _code_, PPL language itself used for computational inference of a well-defined statistical model.
-The existence of these three languages creates friction as diverse stakeholders collaborate on how to yield insight from data; often mistakes get made in translation between the three languages.
+Lastly, there is the language of _code_, where a PPL language supports computational inference from a well-defined statistical model.
+The existence of these three languages creates friction as diverse stakeholders collaborate to yield insight from data; often mistakes get made in both communicating and translating between the three languages.
 Prior to `causact`, any agreed upon narrative of a data-generating process must ultimately be modelled in code using an error-prone process where model misspecification, variable indexing errors, prior distribution omissions, and other mismatches between desired model and coded model go easily unnoticed.

 To unify inference-problem narratives, the statistical models representing those narratives, and the code implementing the statistical models, `causact` introduces a modified visualization of *directed acyclic graphs* (DAGs), called the *generative DAG*, to serve as a more intuitive and collaborative interface into probabilistic programming languages and to ensure faithful abstractions of real-world data generating processes.